 Overall, Peru exports more than it imports, largely due to its high exports of raw materials.

 Peruvian exports to Germany still come predominantly from the mining sector (mostly copper, silver, zinc and tin), followed by agricultural products such as fruit and coffee.
 Peru’s main imports from Germany are capital goods, such as machinery and motor vehicles, but also textiles, medicinal products and chemical products.

 A German-Peruvian investment protection agreement has been in force since 1997.
 There is no double taxation agreement between the two countries.
 A free trade agreement also exists between the EU and Peru, Colombia and Ecuador.

 A bilateral agreement on cooperation in the fields of raw materials, industry and technology entered into force at the beginning of 2015.
 This partnership provides for closer cooperation in areas including the implementation of international environmental and social standards in the exploration, extraction and exploitation of raw materials.

-In consultation with the Peruvian Government, bilateral development cooperation focuses on the following three priority areas:
+As agreed with the Peruvian Government, bilateral development cooperation focuses on the following three priority areas:

 Culture and education

 Cultural relations are also wide-ranging.
 The Goethe-Institut has a branch in Lima, and a German-Peruvian cultural institute is located in Arequipa.
 Apart from the Alexander von Humboldt School (an international school with approximately 1600 students), there are two other German schools in Peru – in Chosica (near Lima) and Arequipa – and six schools that are supported by the Federal Foreign Office, in particular on account of their German teaching.
 Fifteen Peruvian schools take part in the programme Schools: Partners for the Future.
 The aim of this initiative is to encourage a lasting interest among young people in contemporary Germany and the German language.
 It is also thanks to this initiative that some 18,500 people are now learning German in Peru.